Ampersand: History, symbol in different fonts & logo design

 Visually, the ampersand is a ligature (letters that are pulled together in writing) of the letters e and t for “et” (Latin for “and”).

-The ampersand was (and had been many centuries earlier) the last “letter” after z but the actual English term “ampersand” comes from slurring the phrase “and per se” when the alphabet was recited in schools in the late thirties of the 19th century, (source).
+Where does the term ampersand come from?
+The ampersand was and had been many centuries earlier the special last “letter” after z.
+Still, the actual English term “ampersand” comes from slurring the phrase “and per se and” (meaning “standing by itself” because the ampersand-and was a little extra at the end) when the alphabet was recited in schools in the late thirties of the 19th century, (source).

 From left to right, top to bottom: Fifteen ampersands are from the Mojomox Bauhaus font family, sans and serif.
 Bauhaus Goji, Geo, Apex, Bau, Desk, Bauhaus Sans Alt letters No. 15 and 19, Slye, Bool.
 Bauhaus Serif Mod, Classic, Edge, Soft, Roma, and Quilt.